Jonah Heim Preview, Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Heim has had at least one RBI in 40.4% of his games this season (42 of 104), with more than one RBI 19 times (18.3%).
-He has also accounted for three or more of his team's runs in 11 contests.
+- Heim has driven in a run in 42 games this year (40.0%), including 19 games with more than one RBI (18.1%).
+He has also driven home three or more of his team's runs in 11 contests.

-- In 39 of 104 games this year, he has scored, and 11 of those games included multiple runs.
+- He has scored in 39 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.